rmuftiev/encode-solidity-bootcamp/Readme.txt

-This repo is used as test for the Encode Solidity Botcamp
+This repo is used as test for the Encode Solidity Bootcamp